uk-gov-mirror/hmrc.aws-ecs-appmesh-ingress-gateway/README.md

 ### Integration Tests

-Integration tests live in the [./integration_tests](./integration_tests) folder.
+Integration tests live in the [tests](./tests) folder.
 They configure the Ingress Gateway Docker image to proxy requests to a local `httpbin` container.
 The httpbin responses can then be used to make assertions on the behaviour of nginx.

 To run the integration tests execute the `make test` task.

+### Performance Tests

+Also defined in the [tests](./tests) directory.
+To start the Locust web dashboard run `make locust_start`, then navigate to [http://0.0.0.0:8089/](http://0.0.0.0:8089/) in a web browser.
+From there you can start a performance test run.

+To tweak the Ingress Gateway configuration for performance tests use the [docker-compose.performance-testing.yaml](./tests/docker-compose.performance-testing.yaml) file.

 ## Jenkins Jobs